RitaRan/coding-challenge/README.md

 # Insight Data Engineering Coding Challenge

 A Python solution to the Insight Data Engineering coding challenge (Feb 2018).
-The challenge was to identify the repeated donations a recipient has received and calculating the percentile as data stream in.
+The challenge was to identify the repeated donations a recipient has received and calculate the percentile as data stream in.

 # Challenge summary